mozilla/pontoon/specs/0105-customizations.md

 * Integration to Mozilla-specific services
 * Integration of instance-specific data collection

-* Theming and branding changes
+# Out of scope

+Theming and branding require more ground work, and are outside of the scope of this spec.

 # Feature Explanation